netboxlabs/netbox-proxmox-automation/README.md

 For the sake of automation, every event rule that you create in NetBox requires either a Webhook or a Script.

+Regardless of whether you are using a Flask (or other) application for Proxmox automation, or you are using AWX (or Tower/AAP), this automation should trigger anytime that a Proxmox VM is changed in NetBox such that:
+- a Proxmox VM has been created in NetBox with a status of 'Staged'
+- a Proxmox VM in NetBox has a changed network configuration
+- a Proxmox VM in NetBox adds new disks
+- a Proxmox VM in NetBox has a changed disk configuration
+- a Proxmox VM in NetBox has been set to a status of 'Active'
+- a Proxmox VM in NetBox has been set to a status of 'Offline'
+- a Proxmox VM in NetBox has been removed

 ### Flask Application